First and ONLY Michigan Master Builder specializing in Modular Construction

 Modular homes are held to a higher standard than on-site stick built construction.
 The modular construction process utilizes proven processes and methods to build a quality home that is built to last.
 The building processes are most effectively constructed in a factory environment.

-Beginning at the framing, the major components such as walls and floors are fastened together with nails and a special adhesive to provide a stronger bond than just nails alone.
-On-site stick-built homes are usually only nailed.
-In addition, modular home construction builds the floor with a double perimeter band rather than a single band used by stick builders.
+One of the major building difference is that the modular home walls and floors are fastened together with nails and a heavy duty construction adhesive to provide a stronger bond than just nails alone.
+On-site stick-built homes are usually only nailed together.
+The modular home floor construction is built with a double perimeter band rather than a single band used by stick builders.
 This added band makes the floor exceptionally strong and rigid.
 An integrated center beam is used in the floor system which allows for taller finished ceilings in basements.
 Stick built homes have a steel beam which drops below the floor joists and can decreases the basement finished ceiling height.
-Since the homes are built with perfectly square jigs, the floors are also perfectly square and the walls join properly.
+Since the modular homes are built with perfectly square jigs, the floors are also perfectly square and the walls join properly.
 In two-story modular homes the structure is strengthened by installing both floor and ceiling joists to make it independently as strong as the first floor.
 This method of construction for a two-story modular home also reduces noise between floors.
-A stick built home has only one set of floor joists between the first and second floors.
+A stick built home has only one set of floor joists between the first and second floors that increases noise transfer.

 Below is an excerpt from a Fema report regarding the structural integrity of modular homes after Hurricane Andrew.